-Non-Governmental Organisations (NGOs) are granted tax exemption because, as the name suggests, they voluntarily supplement the work of government without being government.
-Government collects taxes for various welfare and development work and which is what NGOs also do and hence they are tax exempt and donors who contribute to such organisations also get 50% tax deductions up to 10% of their gross total income.
+Non-Governmental Organisations (NGOs) are granted tax exemption because, as the name suggests, they voluntarily supplement the work of the government without being the government.
+The government collects taxes for various welfare and development work, which is what NGOs also do.
+Hence, they are tax- exempt, and donors who contribute to such organisations also get 50 per cent tax deductions up to 10 per cent of their gross total income.
 However, the income tax exemption and deduction regulatory regime since the year 2008 has become dis-enabling and crippling for NGOs.
 We, therefore, have the following recommendations to make:

-1. Organisations falling under category (vi) of Section 2(15) of Income tax (i.e., any other object of general public utility) must ensure that any income generating activity (dubbed by income tax authorities as 'business activity') must not be more than 20% of the NGO's total income.
-As per the Supreme Court of India's landmark verdict of 19th October 2022 what Income tax needs to test is whether the so-called "business activity" (fees for services or sale of goods made by beneficiaries) is in furtherance of the objects and whether carried out with a "profit motive" or otherwise.
-The Supreme court has ruled to the effect that if fees charged are on "cost basis" or "nominally above cost" it should not be treated as income from trade commerce or business.
+1. Organisations falling under category (vi) of Section 2(15) of Income-tax (i.e., any other object of general public utility) must ensure that any income-generating activity (dubbed by income tax authorities as 'business activity') must not be more than 20 per cent of the NGO's total income.
+As per the Supreme Court of India's landmark verdict of October 19, 2022, what Income tax needs to test is whether the so-called "business activity" (fees for services or sale of goods made by beneficiaries) is in furtherance of the objects and whether carried out with a "profit motive" or otherwise.
+The Supreme Court has ruled to the effect that if fees charged are on a "cost basis" or "nominally above cost", they should not be treated as income from trade commerce or business.
 Section 2(15) of Income tax should be suitably amended in the light and spirit of this verdict by the apex court.

-2. Originally, NGOs were required to apply 75% of its income every financial year.
-Since the past several years it is now 85%.
-We suggest that it should be brought back to 75% so that NGOs can save 25% every year and build reserves for meeting future exigencies and ensure sustainability.

-3. Under section 80G, the donor is entitled to tax deduction of only 50% and that too only up to 10% of his or her income.
-This should be enhanced to 100% in order to incentivize giving.

-4. Alternatively, deduction u/s 35AC should be reinstated whereby donors giving for rural welfare or projects aimed at urban poor would provide donor with 100% tax deduction.

-5. Earlier there was weighted deduction of 150% u/s 35(1)(ii) for scientific research and 125% u/s 35(1)(iii) for statistical research but has now been reduced to 100%.
-We suggest that this should be brought back to the original weighted deductions to encourage support for scientific research and statistical research.

-6. Under Finance Bill 2023 it is proposed that Form 9A (exercising option to use income received late in the fiscal year or accrued but not received to the immediate next fiscal year) and Form 10 to accumulate income for up to five years has been advanced from 31st October to 31st August.
-We suggest that NGOs be allowed the option to file Form 9A and Form 10 by 31st October as has been the practise so far.

-7. Audit Report in the new form 10B has been made more elaborate.
+- 2. Originally, NGOs were required to apply 75 per cent of their income every financial year.
+In the past several years, it has reached 85 per cent.
+We suggest that it should be brought back to 75 per cent so that NGOs can save 25 per cent every year and build reserves for meeting future exigencies and ensuring sustainability. - 3.
+Under section 80G, the donor is entitled to a tax deduction of only 50 per cent, and that too, only up to 10 per cent of his or her income.
+This should be enhanced to 100 per cent to incentivise giving. - 4.
+Alternatively, deduction u/s 35AC should be reinstated whereby donors giving for rural welfare or projects aimed at the urban poor would provide the donor with a 100 per cent tax deduction. - 5.
+Earlier, there was a weighted deduction of 150 per cent u/s 35(1)(ii) for scientific research and 125 per cent u/s 35(1)(iii) for statistical research, but has now been reduced to 100 per cent .
+We suggest that this should be brought back to the original weighted deductions to encourage support for scientific and statistical research. - 6.
+Under Finance Bill 2023, it is proposed that Form 9A (exercising the option to use income received late in the fiscal year or accrued but not received to the immediate next fiscal year) and Form 10 accumulate income for up to five years has been advanced from October 31 to August 31.
+We suggest that NGOs be allowed the option to file Form 9A and Form 10 by October 31, as has been the practice so far. - 7.
+The Audit Report in the new form 10B has been made more elaborate.
 Virtually all the information provided in the return filed in ITR 7 is repeated here in the new form 10B.
-This creates additional burden on tax auditor in furnishing virtually the same details twice.
+This creates an additional burden on tax auditors in furnishing virtually the same details twice. - 8.
+Amendments to the Income Tax Act over the years have disenabled inter-charity donations.